 As a result, I feel that the long-term Target is still discounted and undervalued in comparison to its peers and, as a result, is quite inexpensive.
 As a result, if you want to own a large-cap retail company in your portfolio with good dividends, I feel I would buy Target for a long-term hold.
 Target is a Dividend King with 54 years of consecutive increases.
 The market is significantly discounting its ability for its online services to displace its potential lost growth during COVID-19.

-You can also read 3M Stock Today by TK.
+You can also read 3M Stock Today by the same author.

 Disclosure: The author does not have a position in Target.